jina-ai/jina/README.md

 🗄️**Orchestrate** - Define your neural search application as a pipeline of Executors.
 Each Executor performs specific tasks like generating embeddings or indexing.
 Executors can be easily shared via <a href="https://hub.jina.ai">Jina Hub</a>.
 This enables you to share pipelines with co-workers or to leverage pre-built Executors.

-🥤**Serve** - Jina enables you to easily expose your neural search application via an API using HTTP, websockets or gRPC.
+🥤**Serve** - Jina enables you to easily expose your neural search application via an API using HTTP, WebSockets or gRPC.

 🚀**Scale** - Jina allows you to scale your neural search applications to meet your availability and throughput requirements.
 All of Jina's microservices can be scaled independently as needed.